Englewood, Colorado: Education

 Most of the City of Englewood is served by the Englewood Public Schools.
 Small parts of the city are served by the Littleton Public Schools and the Sheridan Public Schools.
 Some of neighboring Cherry Hills Village is within the Englewood school district.

 The Englewood district has two high schools: Englewood High and Colorado's Finest High School Of Choice.
 The two middle schools are Englewood Middle School and Englewood Leadership Academy.
 The four elementary schools are Bishop, Clayton, Charles Hay, and Cherrelyn.

 The city is also home to a number of private schools, including the Saint Louis School, a large Catholic K-12 institution and All Souls School serving grades K-8.
 Also, the city used to host the Denver Seminary, an evangelical graduate-level religious school that has since relocated to Littleton.
 The former seminary site has been redeveloped into residential apartments and retail.
 Englewood is also the location of Humanex Academy, a private, alternative middle and high school for students who have learning disabilities and emotional and behavior disorders.

 Economy

-Business process outsourcing company TTEC is based in Englewood.

 Top employers

-According to the city's 2017 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2017 and 2024 Comprehensive Annual Financial Reports, the top employers in the city have been listed as: